Sanddino00/FixHub-for-XXMI/README.md

+Please check out the original creators of the fix tools and support them if possible.
+I included the links to the original download pages of tools used by my tool in the credits section.

 You can add your own fixes to do that simply drop them in the right subfolder in the resources folder and press reload.